 Income of an Eye Doctor: What Do Eye Doctors Earn?

 There are two types of eye doctors in the United States, optometrists and ophthalmologists.
 Optometrists test for and diagnose vision problems, prescribe eyewear and medications and provide eye therapy and rehabilitation treatments.
 Ophthalmologists are medical doctors who specialize in performing eye surgery, treating and diagnosing eye injuries and diseases and prescribing eyewear.
 The income of an eye doctor depends on the type of doctor one is, among other factors like work experience and employer.

-Optometrists typically complete a 4-year, Doctor of Optometry degree program from an accredited optometry school.
+Optometrists typically complete a 4-year Doctor of Optometry degree program from an accredited optometry school.
 Courses include optics, vision science, pharmacology and biochemistry.
 Students learn in the classroom as well as in the laboratory.
 Clinical training courses cover diagnosing and treating eye disorders.

 Postgraduate clinical residency programs are available for optometrists who wish to specialize in a particular area of optometry.
 Specializations include areas such as pediatrics, geriatrics, family practice, vision therapy, ocular surgery and low-vision rehabilitation.

 Licensure requirements include earning a Doctor of Optometry degree from an accredited school of optometry and passing a national board examination and a state, regional or national clinical examination.
 Optometrists must renew their licenses every one to three years.
 Continuing education credits are required for maintaining licensure.